 A caesarean section is an operation to deliver your baby through a cut made in your abdomen (tummy) and womb.
 It's also known as a 'C-section'.

-The cut is usually made across your tummy, just below your bikini line.
+The cut is usually made across your tummy, just below your belly button.
 The operation generally lasts around 45 minutes.
-It can take longer or be quicker.

 Some caesarean births are planned.
 Others are emergency caesarean births, when complications happen during labour.

 A spinal anaesthetic or epidural is used in most caesarean births.
-This means you're awake during the operation and you don't feel any pain.
+This means you're awake during the operation but you do not feel any pain.

 Emergency caesarean birth